XiaHaoKU/xiahao.github.io/index.md

 <summary>More News ... </summary>

-*<b>[July 2023] Uncovering Global Farmland Mysteries: My Summer School Adventure1102</b>
+<b>[July 2023] Uncovering Global Farmland Mysteries: My Summer School Adventure1107</b>

-In July, I had the remarkable opportunity to delve into the captivating world of farmland abandonment at the "Global Farmland Abandonment: Patterns, Drivers, and Implications" summer school, hosted by the <a href="https://ign.ku.dk/" target="_blank">Department of Geosciences and Natural Resource Management</a> at the University of Copenhagen, and led by Prof. <a href="https://ign.ku.dk/english/employees/geography/?pure=en/persons/501467" target="_blank"> Alexander Prishchepov</a>.

-This educational journey was truly captivating.
-We explored the intricacies of farmland abandonment, unraveling its causes and its profound consequences on agriculture, biodiversity, and climate mitigation.
+In July, I attended the "Global Farmland Abandonment" summer school at the University of Copenhagen, led by Prof. <a href="https://ign.ku.dk/english/employees/geography/?pure=en/persons/501467" target="_blank"> Alexander Prishchepov</a>.
+This immersive experience took us deep into the heart of farmland abandonment, revealing its profound impact on agriculture, biodiversity, and climate change.
-Through hands-on experiences, we honed our skills in using statistics and satellite data to measure farmland abandonment.
-We delved deep into existing theories, and we learned to create surveys that investigate the reasons behind farmland abandonment.
-The introduction of econometrics, causal inference, and behavioral economics offered fresh insights into this multifaceted subject.

-Our learning journey wasn't confined to classrooms.
-During a field excursion, we ventured to Trundholm Mose, a part of the UNESCO Geopark Odsherred on the northwestern corner of Zealand (Sjælland) island.
-This unique experience allowed us to witness firsthand the outcomes of collaborative efforts to set aside agricultural lands for environmental conservation and rewilding.In this natural haven, we discovered the fascinating interplay between history, conservation, and future prospects.
+We dived into the real-world data and statistics, mastering the art of measuring farmland abandonment through satellite imagery using Google Earth Engine.
+We learned theories behind it and honed our skills in crafting surveys to uncover the reasons behind this phenomenon.
+Concepts like econometrics, causal inference, and behavioral economics brought vibrancy to our understanding of this complex subject.
+During a field excursion to Trundholm Mose, we witnessed collaborative efforts to set aside land for environmental conservation and rewilding, learning about the interplay between history, conservation, and the future.

 </details>